Finding large counterexamples by selectively exploring the Pachner graph: Key tools

 \begin{proof} Suppose the input triangulation $\mathcal{F}$ is fibred over a disc with two exceptional fibres.
 We need to prove that the algorithm will not return \False.
-Since $\mathcal{F}$ has incompressible boundary, it suffices to show that the algorithm will find an annulus of the desired type.
-Up to isotopy, the only essential annulus in $\mathcal{F}$ is a vertical annulus $A$ that cuts $\mathcal{F}$ into a pair of solid tori.
-Proposition~\ref{prop:essAnnTor} tells us that $A$ appears as either a vertex normal surface or the double of a vertex normal surface, and hence that the algorithm will return \Unknown\ in step~\ref{item:excFibAnnulus}. \end{proof}
+Since $\mathcal{F}$ is $\partial$-irreducible, the algorithm cannot return \False\ in step~\ref{item:excFibEnum}.
+Thus, it suffices to show that the algorithm will find an annulus that cuts $\mathcal{F}$ into a pair of solid tori, and hence return \Unknown\ in step~\ref{item:excFibAnnulus}.
+For this, observe that $\mathcal{F}$ has (up to isotopy) exactly one vertical essential annulus $A$, and that $A$ has exactly the required property; Proposition~\ref{prop:essAnnTor} then tells us that $A$ appears as either a vertex normal surface or the double of a vertex normal surface, so the algorithm will find $A$ amongst the normal surfaces that it generates in step~\ref{item:excFibEnum}. \end{proof}

 We now discuss how to test whether $e$ is isotopic to a regular fibre.
+For this, we rely on the following observation:

-If $e$ \emph{is} isotopic to a regular fibre, then observe that the triangulation $\mathcal{D}$ is fibred over a disc with three exceptional fibres, which implies that $\mathcal{D}$ has: \begin{itemize} \item exactly three vertical essential annuli, each of which separates one exceptional fibre from the other two, and therefore cuts $\mathcal{D}$ into two pieces $\mathcal{P}_0$ and $\mathcal{P}_1$, where $\mathcal{P}_0$ is a solid torus and $\mathcal{P}_1$ is fibred over a disc with two exceptional fibres; and \item exactly three vertical essential tori, each of which encloses two of the three exceptional fibres, and therefore cuts $\mathcal{D}$ into two pieces $\mathcal{Q}_0$ and $\mathcal{Q}_1$, where $\mathcal{Q}_0$ is fibred over an annulus with one exceptional fibre and $\mathcal{Q}_1$ is fibred over a disc with two exceptional fibres. \end{itemize} In particular, to rule out the existence of vertical essential tori in $\mathcal{D}$, we need to be able to recognise $3$-manifolds $\mathcal{M}$ that are fibred over an annulus with one exceptional fibre.
-For this, we rely on the fact that (up to isotopy) the only vertical essential annulus in such a $3$-manifold $\mathcal{M}$ is a vertical annulus that cuts $\mathcal{M}$ into a single solid torus.
-With this in mind, the following algorithm is another important subroutine for our main algorithm:
+\begin{observation} Suppose $e$ is isotopic to a regular fibre.
+In this case, the triangulation $\mathcal{D}$ is fibred over a disc with three exceptional fibres, which has the following implications: \begin{enumerate}[nosep,label={(\alph*)}] \item Up to isotopy, $\mathcal{D}$ contains exactly three vertical essential annuli.
+Each such annulus separates one exceptional fibre from the other two, and therefore cuts $\mathcal{D}$ into two pieces $\mathcal{P}_0$ and $\mathcal{P}_1$, where $\mathcal{P}_0$ is a solid torus and $\mathcal{P}_1$ is fibred over a disc with two exceptional fibres. \item Up to isotopy, $\mathcal{D}$ contains exactly three vertical essential tori.
+Each such torus encloses two of the three exceptional fibres, and therefore cuts $\mathcal{D}$ into two pieces $\mathcal{Q}_0$ and $\mathcal{Q}_1$, where $\mathcal{Q}_0$ is fibred over an annulus with one exceptional fibre and $\mathcal{Q}_1$ is fibred over a disc with two exceptional fibres. \end{enumerate} \end{observation}